 As much as I enjoy horseback riding, the pursuit of it would be more stressful than it’s worth during this season of life.
 Choose a fun hobby that won’t put a strain on your time or your wallet.

 Assess your current needs – Are you out of balance or neglecting a certain area in your life?
-If you tend to be “all work and no play” maybe you need to choose a new hobby purely for fun.
+If you tend to be “all work and no play” maybe you need to choose a new hobby purely for fun without worrying about acquiring a new skill.
+Just do something for the joy of it for once.

-If you have a sedentary lifestyle, maybe you need to work at finding a physical hobby you enjoy no matter how much you’d rather take up crochet.
+If you have a sedentary lifestyle, maybe you need to work at finding a hobby for your physical health no matter how much you’d rather take up crochet.
+If you’re young and newly launched as an adult you may want to choose a practical hobby that will help you over the course of your life.

-Below are 100+ hobby ideas for women broken down by category that will show you how to find new hobbies or revisit some old ones.
+Below are 120+ hobby ideas for women broken down by category that will show you how to find new hobbies or revisit some old ones.
+New hobbies are added all the time so leave a comment letting me know of any cool hobbies I might have overlooked.
+Now let’s find the perfect hobby for you!

 - Scrapbooking (digital or paper)

-- Junk Journaling – It’s all the rage in the UK and has made its way to the US.
+- Junk Journaling – This cheap hobby is all the rage in the UK and has made its way to the US.
 If you loved scrapbooking in its heyday, you’ll love junk journaling.
 Give those old scrapbooking supplies a fresh spin!
+One of the best ways to get started is to create from actual junk mail, paper scraps, envelopes, and old scrapbooking supplies.
+Then you can invest in more supplies if you decide you like it.

 - Crochet – Learn in an hour?
 Hello, kid’s nap time!